-There are multiple data recovery labs in Houston, Texas.
+There are multiple data recovery services in Houston, Texas.
 Each of them can help you restore corrupted, deleted, or lost files.
-On this webpage, we’ll introduce many of those local companies.
-We’ll also provide the information needed to contact them.
-For those who don’t have the time or money to use a data recovery store, we also discuss a digital software solution that is available for free online.
+We’ll introduce local companies and provide the information needed to contact them.

 Data recovery centers have professional experts who can get back lost, accidentally deleted, or corrupted files for you.
-They may even be able to recover material from broken storage devices.
+They may even be able to recover material from almost any type of broken storage device such as computers, smartphones, memory cards, external hard drives, or SSDs.
 Every Houston-area location will be fully certified to aid any customer in a file-management emergency.

 For those people who can’t get to a lab or who are looking to save money, there is a digital alternative that can be downloaded completely free.
 That option is discussed in the next section.